-Ten score and eight years ago (February 12, 1809), Abraham Lincoln was born.
+Ten score and nine years ago (February 12, 1809), Abraham Lincoln was born.
 He is one of America’s favorite Presidents.
 Every year on the anniversary of his birth and his death, those respective dates cause me to think of him.

 On Friday, April 14, 1865, at 10:13 PM, President Abraham was shot in the back of the head at point-blank range by John Wilkes Booth.
 It is believed by some that the assassin had originally intended to kidnap the President and use him in an exchange for some Confederate prisoners, but that all changed when Booth attended a speech and heard the President speak about voting rights for black Americans.
 The speech was delivered on April 11, 1865, three days before the murder.